 The original relief, known as the 'Alexander Frieze', is attributed to the neo-classical artist Bertel Thorvaldsen and is now on display in the Thorvaldsen museum in Copenhagen.
 This relief is a fragment of the larger frieze and depicts Alexander the Great on a chariot accompanied by Nike, the goddess of victory, as he triumphantly enters Babylon.

-Made for us in the UK.
+Made in the UK.
 This collection is suitable for outdoors as well as indoors.

 The material is finely ground marble.
 This is then cast from a mould with a synthetic organo compound.
 This process strengthens the relief to make it light enough to hang on any wall with the fixings already applied.
 The relief panel has a concealed raised wooden baton into which the fixings are embedded.